pganalyze/pganalyze-docs/install/03_configuring_the_collector.md

 ## Configuring the collector

-You can find the default configuration file in /etc/pganalyze-collector.conf.
+You can find the default configuration file in /etc/pganalyze-collector.conf, and information on all the settings in the [Collector](/docs/collector) documentation.

 You'll need to insert the API key you can find in the pganalyze dashboard, as well as access credentials to your database.